jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:node aixm:TextNameType ;
 				sh:maxCount 1 ;
 			] .
 2. **Connections** to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
 The target class is specified by the sh:class constraint.
 If a role name is provided, this name is used for sh:path.
 Otherwise, the sh:path is the combination of "the" plus the target class name.
 There is an exception of mapping connections: association classes.
-If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
-Furthermore, the association class has a property added for the connection to the target class.
-Example of a normal connection to the class aixm:City and a connection with an association class to aixm:OrganisationAuthority of aixm:AirportHeliport:
+If an association class for a connection exists, the property of the source UML class targets the association class.
+Furthermore, the association class has a property shape which targets the connection's target class.
+Example of aixm:AirportHeliport with a connection to the class aixm:City and a connection to the class aixm:OrganisationAuthority with an association class with the association class aixm:AirportHeliportResponsibilityOrganisation:

 		aixm:AirportHeliportTimeSlice
 			sh:property [